Great Depression: Soviet Union

-The Soviet Union was the only major socialist state in the world and had very little international trade.
-Its economy was not tied to the rest of the world and was mostly unaffected by the Great Depression.
+Being the only major socialist state in the world, the Soviet Union was still forced to rely on international trade in order to finance its industrialization.
+The slump in global prices on agricultural goods and raw materials damaged the Soviet exports, leading to the emergence of short-term debts for import goods during the 1st five-year plan.
+In 1934, Soviet goods were exported in amounts exceeding the numbers from 1929, but brought only half of incomes achieved during that year.

 At the time of the Depression, the Soviet economy was growing steadily, fuelled by intensive investment in heavy industry.
 The apparent economic success of the Soviet Union at a time when the capitalist world was in crisis led many Western intellectuals to view the Soviet system favorably.
 Jennifer Burns wrote:

 As the Great Depression ground on and unemployment soared, intellectuals began unfavorably comparing their faltering capitalist economy to Russian Communism.
 Karl Marx had predicted that capitalism would fall under the weight of its own contradictions, and now with the economic crisis gripping the West, his predictions seem to be coming true.
 By contrast Russia seemed an emblematic modern nation, making the staggering leap from a feudal past to an industrial future with ease.

 The early years of the Great Depression caused mass immigration to the Soviet Union, including 10,000 to 15,000 from Finland and thousands more from Poland, Sweden, Germany, and other nearby countries.
 The Kremlin was at first happy to help these immigrants settle, believing that they were victims of capitalism who had come to help the Soviet cause.
 However, by 1933, the worst of the Depression had come to an end in many countries, and word had been received that illegal migrants to the Soviet Union were being sent to Siberia.
 These factors caused immigration to the Soviet Union to slow significantly, and roughly a tenth of Finnish migrants returned to Finland, either legally or illegally.

 Spain

-Spain had a relatively isolated economy, with high protective tariffs and was not one of the main countries affected by the Depression.
+Spain had a relatively isolated economy with high protective tariffs and was not one of the main countries affected by the Depression.
 The banking system held up well, as did agriculture.

 By far the most serious negative impact came after 1936 from the heavy destruction of infrastructure and manpower by the civil war, 1936–39.
 Many talented workers were forced into permanent exile.
-By staying neutral in the Second World War, and selling to both sides, the economy avoided further disasters.
+By staying neutral in the Second World War and selling to both sides, the economy avoided further disasters.